 Religious places in India typically offer vegetarian food.
 You will have a variety of vegetarian meals to choose from at Gangotri.
 However at Bhojwasa, options are limited and, given the remoteness, priced higher than usual.

-Plan your treks between April and June (high pilgrim season) or September and November (trekkers season)
+Plan this excursion between April and June (high pilgrim season) or September and November (trekkers season)